community.postgresql.postgresql_user module – Create, alter, or remove a user (role) from a PostgreSQL server instance

 • SCRAM-SHA-256-hashed passwords (SASL Authentication) require PostgreSQL version 10 or newer.
 On the previous versions the whole hashed string is used as a password.

-• Working with SCRAM-SHA-256-hashed passwords, be sure you use the environment: variable PGOPTIONS: "-c password_encryption=scram-sha-256" (see the provided example).
+• Working with SCRAM-SHA-256-hashed passwords, be sure you use the environment: variable PGOPTIONS: "-c password_encryption=scram-sha-256" when it is not default for your PostgreSQL version (see the provided example).

 • On some systems (such as AWS RDS), pg_authid is not accessible, thus, the module cannot compare the current and desired password.
 In this case, the module assumes that the passwords are different and changes it reporting that the state has been changed.
 To skip all password related checks for existing users, use no_password_changes=true.